alexmerot/smouseGPS/man/README.md

 </div>

-The goal of the R package is to smooth and interpolate noisy GPS data.
+The goal of the R package `smouseGPS` is to smooth and interpolate noisy GPS data.
 It enables to deal with outliers by indentifying them thanks to a collection of b-splines.
-This package is based on the work of Jeffrey J.
-Early and Adam M. Sykulski (<https://jeffreyearly.com/smoothing-and-interpolating-noisy-gps-data/>).
+This package is based on the work of Jeffrey J. Early and Adam M. Sykulski (<https://jeffreyearly.com/smoothing-and-interpolating-noisy-gps-data/>).
 It is a translation from Matlab language to R language.
 The documentation is on my github page